Blog / The future of Shopify SEO/GEO: Our strategy for AI search

 While we don't have a perfect window into every "black box" of the platform yet, we believe that staying close to the native "point of truth" is the best way to ensure your store remains machine-readable as the technology evolves.

-Our role is to work within this native framework to improve your inference advantage - making it as easy as possible for an AI model to "reason" its way to your products.
+Our role is to work within this native framework to improve your inference - making it as easy as possible for an AI model to "reason" its way to your products.

 Theory into execution